anonyuser-1/QRouter_rebuttal/metadata/A_Readme_First.txt

 We thank Reviewer pmDR for the careful inspection that brought the concrete discrepancies to our attention.
 Immediately after receiving the review, we started a complete audit of the submitted code and informed the Area Chair so that the issue could be handled transparently.
-We are replacing the code at the original anonymous GitHub URL with the version that matches the method described in the paper.
+To preserve the original review artifact, we did not modify or overwrite the original anonymous repository.
+Instead, we created a separate anonymous repository containing a restored and anonymized version of the internal paper-aligned implementation that was used to produce the results reported in the manuscript.

 This directory provides additional provenance and integrity information for the reported training and evaluation artifacts.
 It includes SHA-256 digests,